 Food Label FAQ: Using the Nutrition Facts Panel

-Confused about food labels and the Nutrition Facts Panel on the back of packaged foods?
-WebMD’s director of nutrition, Kathleen Zelman, MPH, RD, answers your questions here.
+Confused about food labels and the Nutrition Facts Panel on packaged foods?
+Get your questions answered here.

-- Choose foods with 5% daily value or less in nutrients we tend to overdo: fat, saturated fat, cholesterol, and sodium.
+- Choose foods with 5% to 10% Daily Value or less in nutrients we tend to overdo: saturated fat, cholesterol, and sodium.

-How do I interpret the food label if I need more -- or less -- than 2,000 calories per day?
+What if I need more, or less, than 2,000 calories per day?

 Look at the calories per serving to get an idea of how the food fits into your needs for the day.
 Per serving, the healthiest foods are low in calories but rich in nutrients.

-For example, if you’re on a 1,600-calorie diet, a food with 400 calories per serving would gobble 25% of your daily calories.
+For example, if you’re on a 1,600-calorie diet, a food with 400 calories per serving would take up 25% of your daily calories.
 It may not be worth it.
 But if you’re an athlete trying to eat 3,000 calories a day, it might be a fine choice.

 Is the calcium in fortified foods just as good as natural sources like dairy?